nus-cs2103-AY2324S2/ip/docs/README.md

 > ❗**IMPORTANT**
 > <br/>
 > Running Scribbles will create a folder in your current directory named `scribblesData`
 > which will contain a `taskData.txt` file.
-This file save's your data in a program-readable
+This file saves your data in a program-readable
 > format.
 To ensure your data is saved properly and not corrupted, please try not to tamper with this file.

 ## Features